Confidence-gated automation — how to be highly automated without making expensive mistakes

 When the stakes are high, one source is not enough.
 Auto-fill a value only when at least two independent sources agree — an OCR read and a structured field, a scraped figure and an API response, two extractors that don’t share a failure mode.
 If they agree, the value is very likely right and the system fills it.
 If they disagree, that disagreement is the most useful signal you have: it marks exactly the cases a human or a second pass should look at.

 The word doing the work is independent.
 Two prompts to the same model on the same input are not two sources; they fail together.
-Real cross-checks come from genuinely different paths to the same fact.
+Real cross-checks come from genuinely different paths to the same fact — and in practice, consensus across independent reads is used to filter out the values that appear only once or twice as likely hallucinations.
 Independence is also why this composes well with confidence gating rather than duplicating it — agreement across independent paths is itself one of the more honest confidence signals you can build, far better than a model rating its own answer.

 Keep provenance and an audit trail

 Every auto-filled value should carry where it came from — which source, model version, confidence, timestamp.
-This is not paperwork.
-When something goes wrong, provenance is how you find the blast radius in minutes instead of days, and how you decide whether one bad extraction is isolated or a class of failures you need to roll back.
+This isn’t paperwork.
+End-to-end tracing is what lets you follow a single request through a multi-step agent and see where the first mistake occurred and how it propagated; when something goes wrong, provenance is how you find the blast radius in minutes instead of days, and how you decide whether one bad extraction is isolated or a class of failures you need to roll back.
 It also lets you re-run the gate on historical data after a model change and see what would have changed.

 Provenance is what makes the eval gate above retroactive.
 A labeled eval set tells you what would happen on a benchmark; provenance tells you what did happen in production, so you can replay a model upgrade against last quarter’s real traffic and measure the actual delta before you trust it forward.
 Without the trail, every model change is a fresh bet with no way to check the odds.